 - Breadth of impact across the WSU system, by the proposed project

-- Sustainability of the course material, once developed (its potential use in future courses)
+- Sustainability of the course material, once developed (its potential for use in future courses)

 - Innovativeness of course materials and proposed pedagogical practice

 - Feasibility of completing the project prior to the start of the following fall semester.

 Preference will go to: